 By 1990 the Run had established itself as Australia’s premier historic motoring event and had earned Australia wide recognition by winning the National Tourism Award as the best special event or festival staged in Australia.

 As the number of interstate and country South Australian entrants grew, it was decided in 1986 to introduce a range of motoring and social activities around the Run under the title of Motorfest.
-In 2003 the Bay to Birdwood Committee introduced the Bay to Birdwood Classic for post 1956 vehicles.
+In 2003 the Bay to Birdwood Committee introduced the Bay to Birdwood Classic for vehicles manufactured between 1956 and 1981.

 The Bay to Birdwood Run and Classic are proven community festivals.
 This annual event has now firmly established itself as an iconic event for both entrants and spectators alike.
 It is one of the world’s greatest motoring spectacles!